 Each team will field 9 players in the field – 4 infielders, 3 outfielders, a pitcher and a catcher.

-Players will rotate in and out of their positions and no player may sit out 2 consecutive innings, unless for disciplinary reasons.
+Players will rotate in and out of their positions and no player may sit out 2 consecutive innings, unless for disciplinary reasons, which then must be reported via verbal and in writing to the AAA Commissioner within 24 hours.

 Players can play a maximum of 4 innings at any one position, except the pitcher, who is governed by pitch count rules listed below.
 We encourage to always exercise best discretion in placing players in positions and not to allow a player to play more than 2 innings in a row at any one position so that possibly 3 players may play at a designated position to further enhance the educational aspect for said player as we are an instructional and developmental league.